โฐ Minimum Connection Times

 ๐ข Terminal Information

 Southern Seaplane Airport (BCS) is a unique and historic aviation facility located in Belle Chasse, Louisiana, specialized in dual-purpose operations for both conventional land-based aircraft and seaplanes.
 Established in 1954, it has grown into the largest seaplane operation in the Gulf South region.
-The facility features a 3,200-foot paved runway (02/20) for traditional landing gear aircraft and a dedicated 5,000-foot water landing area (02W/20W) on a canal system linked to the Mississippi River.
+The airport operates with a 3,200-foot paved runway (designated 02/20) for traditional landing gear aircraft and a dedicated 5,000-foot water landing area (designated 02W/20W) on a canal system linked to the Mississippi River.
 Its location on the west bank of the river, directly across from the heart of New Orleans, makes it an indispensable hub for regional transport, industry support, and tourism.

 The terminal operations at BCS are managed by Southern Seaplane Inc., which serves as the primary Fixed Base Operator (FBO).
 The facility is designed to handle the specialized needs of seaplane pilots and passengers, offering a stark contrast to the standard commercial terminals found elsewhere.
 Inside the FBO building, travelers can find a welcoming passenger lounge with views of the bustling canal, pilot planning rooms, and administrative offices.
 While the airport does not host scheduled commercial airline routes, it is a hive of activity for on-demand charters and spectacular aerial tours that provide visitors with a bird's-eye view of the French Quarter, the Louisiana bayous, and the sprawling Mississippi River delta.